Tax Advantages of Investing in Oil & Gas

 Small Producers Tax Exemption

 The 1990 Tax Act provided tax advantages for the typical investor in Oil and Gas drilling projects.
 This “Small Producers Exemption” allows 15% of any investor’s gross income for an Oil and Gas property to be TAX FREE, subject to certain limitations.
 The tax benefit is not available to large companies or taxpayers who sell oil or natural gas through retail outlets or those who engage in refining crude oil with runs of more than 50,000 barrels per day.
 It is also not available to investors owning more than 1,000 barrels of oil or 6,000,000 cubic fee of gas average daily production.
-The Joint Venture's drilling operations will quality for “Percentage Depletion” tax benefits.
+The Joint Venture's drilling operations will qualify for “Percentage Depletion” tax benefits.
 Each investor’s annual tax return should claim “Small Producers Exemption”, if applicable.

 Oil & Gas Investments are not Passive Income